TwistPHP/TwistPHP/docs/getting-started/1-Installing.md

-#Installing the framework
+#Installing

-Get the ZIP of TwistPHP framework and extract the folders contents into your public_html directory.
+Download the TwistPHP framework and extract the folders contents to your `public_html` directory.

 Your directory should now look like this: